 The figure of 50% is also true at the global level.
-See the paper Livestock and Climate Change from the Worldwatch Institute.
+See the paper Livestock and Climate Change, by Robert Goodland and Jeff Anhang, Worldwatch Institute.

 "Animal agriculture takes up 56% of the Australian landmass"

 Since European settlement, the Australian continent has been extensively modified by animal agriculture, with livestock (mainly cattle, sheep and dairy) grazing native or modified pastures on 56% (in 2000) of the continent.
 About 3% of land is used to grow plant foods for humans.
 See Land Use in Australia - At a Glance published by the Australian Department of Agriculture.
 Since production of this video, the figure for animal agriculture has reduced to 54.3%.

 See more in the first section of Impact of a vegan agricultural system on land use.